Spatial-Web-Foundation/UDG/design-spatial-web-node.md

 Every spatial web node has a distinct base, and for the most part, resources are defined relative to those nodes.
 This is a bit of a departure from the normal best practices for the semantic web, but the distinction here is that most spatial web resources are effectively local to their nodes.
 Because a given resource can have multiple SWRLs, this also implies that most references will be indirect - "give me the (graph) node that has this SWURL", just as one would say "give me the (graph) node that has this SWID".

 One other key point - the spatial web does not recognize URL parameters being passed as part of a GET request - if you need to pass parameters, these should be passed as the body of a POST request.
+This keeps the address space clean, makes it easier to validate incoming requests, and is more consistent with regards to semantic web principles.